American Conference (NCAA): All-time school records by winning percentage

-American Athletic Conference Men's Basketball NCAA Bids
+American Conference Men's Basketball NCAA Bids

-This list goes through the 2020–21 season.
-Only current American Conference members are included.
+This list goes through the 2023–24 season.
+Only current conference members are included.
 However, this list covers the entire histories of basketball at the listed institutions, not just their American Conference tenures.

 Men's basketball champions

-Rivalries
+Intra-conference rivalries

 The American has many rivalries among its member schools, some of which existed before the conference was established.
 Recent conference realignment in 2005 and 2013 ended – or temporarily halted – many rivalries.
 Before their departure to other conferences, a number of former member schools held longtime rivalries within the conference.

-Results as of the 2020–21 season.
+Results as of the 2022–23 season.

 Women's basketball

 In June 2013, it was announced that the inaugural women's basketball tournament would take place at the Mohegan Sun in Connecticut.
-Women's basketball teams have played a total of 20 times in the NCAA Women's Division I Basketball Championship (since 1982), with UConn winning 11 national championships under head coach Geno Auriemma since 1995.
+Women's basketball teams have played a total of 20 times in the NCAA Division I women's basketball tournament (since 1982), with UConn winning three national championships as an American Conference member and 12 times in all under head coach Geno Auriemma since 1995.
 Women's national championship tournaments prior to 1982 were run by the AIAW.